SM-Shaan/API_Hackathon_Innovatrix/docs/TERMINOLOGY_GUIDE.md

 The radio station broadcasts music.
 Anyone who's tuned in hears it.
 If you're not listening, you miss it.

 **In Our Project:**
-We use Redis Pub-Sub:
+We use **Redis Pub/Sub** (not RabbitMQ or Kafka):
 1. Pledge Service "publishes" an event: "New pledge created!"
 2. Totals Service is "subscribed" - it hears and updates totals
 3. Notification Service is "subscribed" - it hears and sends email

+**Why Redis instead of dedicated message brokers:**
+- Simpler setup - already using Redis for caching
+- Lower operational overhead
+- Sufficient for our scale requirements
+- Combined with Outbox Pattern for reliability

-**Where It's Used:** Redis pub/sub on "events" channel
+**Where It's Used:**
+- Event publishing: `services/pledge-service/src/outbox-worker.ts`
+- Event subscribing: `services/totals-service/src/event-subscriber.ts`

 ---